itential/ipctl/docs/configuration-reference.md

 The application configuration file supports configuring multiple profiles.
 A profile defines the connection settings for a given server.
-When `ipctl` attempts to conect to a server, it will look up the profile settings in the conifguraiton file based on the profile name.
+When `ipctl` attempts to connect to a server, it will look up the profile settings in the configuration file based on the profile name.

 The profile name can be passed to any command using the `--profile <name>` command line argument.
 A default profile can also be set in the configuration file.
-See `default_profile` in the [Applicaiton Settings}(#Application Settings) section for a description.
+See `default_profile` in the [Application Settings}(#Application Settings) section for a description.

 ## Configuration options